 After lunch we were brought to Lin An Tai Historical House.
 This open-air museum is about 200 years old, which makes it one of the oldest houses in Taipei.
 Lin An Tai is a very refined Fujianese-style home.
 It was built by successful immigrants from Fujian, who designed and oriented to have especially auspicious feng shui.

-However, once we passed over the threshold I found it enchanting.
+No matter, because once we passed over the threshold, I was enchanted.
 Please see our Lin An Tai gallery for close-ups; there are too many to share here.

-The 25-building complex has a traditional Chinese courtyard that comes complete with a pond, arched bridge, stepping stones, intricate carvings, and several pavilions.
+The 25-building complex has a traditional Chinese courtyard behind that meh facade is amazing.
+You will find that it comes complete with a pond, arched bridge, stepping stones, intricate carvings, and several pavilions.

 Lin An Tai House is so unique that when road construction threatened its existence, Taipei opted to move the house piece-by-piece rather than tear it down.
 Unfortunately, they rebuilt the house in a less auspicious location, so they needed to create an artificial mountain with a waterfall to compensate.

-And yes, here as well.
-Never would the builders have suspected that one day the Taiwanese would use it for wedding photos.
+Yup here as well.
+Never would the builders have suspected that one day the Taiwanese would use it as a setting for wedding photos!

 6. Beitou Hot Springs – Thermal Valley

-And again.
+Ha-ha … here we go again.
 Can you guess what they’re doing here?
-(HInt: Notice the changing tent and the white dress.)
+(Hint: Notice the changing tent and the white dress.)

 7. National Palace Museum